Ashwin7mak/qbui/ui/wdio/APPIUMREADME.md

 ##Configuration:
 go to qbui/ui and run npm install.
-This should install appium version 1.6.4 and appium-service 0.2.3 First copy the checked in **sample** file to the same directory renaming it to **wdio.conf.js** to create your local config (this has already been added to **.gitignore**).
+This should install appium version 1.6.4 and appium-service 0.2.3 run sudo xcode-select --switch /Applications/Xcode.app in the terminal First copy the checked in **sample** file to the same directory renaming it to **wdio.conf.js** to create your local config (this has already been added to **.gitignore**).
 The sample file is located in

 `qbui/ui/wdio/config/wdioMobile.conf.js.sample`